gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 7: The Thing in the Swamp (Sindy)

-"What?"
+"What is it?"
-Special Blazes stopped mid-sentence as Nash elbowed him and pointed up, where a smoky gray streak was drawing itself across the sky.
+Special Blazes turned to Nash as the crocodile elbowed him and pointed at the sky.
+A star had appeared in the daytime sky, and it was moving.
+A moment later it began drawing a faint gray streak across the blue.

-He whirled around and jabbed a clawed finger at Sindy.
+Special Blazes jabbed a clawed finger at Sindy.
 "Explain this.
 Now!"

 "I don't know!"
 Sindy protested
-"I found this at Special Leaf's house and there was a voice and it told me they were going to land and—"
+"I found that thing at Special Leaf's house and there was a voice and it told me they were going to land and—"

-"They?" the tiger growled.
+"They?" the tiger snapped.
-"Who are they?"
+"Who are 'they'?"

 "I don't know!"
 Sindy repeated.
 Her father's arm tightened around her shoulder protectively.
-"All I know is that her name is Violet and she met Maddy in Heck, kind of, and they're in space but now they're going to land."
+"All I know is that her name is Violet and she met Maddy when we were in Heck, kind of, and they're in space but now they're going to land."